Lafayette Federal Credit Union: History

 In 2024, Lafayette Federal Credit Union continued its expansion by opening the Greenbelt Financial Service Center, located at 7537 Greenbelt Road, Greenbelt, MD 20770.
 The grand opening celebration was held on Wednesday, July 10, 2024.
 The following year, in 2025, Lafayette Federal celebrated its 90th anniversary and further expanded its presence by opening the Fallsgrove Financial Service Center at 14933-A Shady Grove Road, Rockville, MD 20850.
 The grand opening for this location took place on Wednesday, March 12, 2025.
+The Great Falls Financial Service Center, located at 9904 Georgetown Pike, Great Falls, VA 22066, opened on March 23, 2026.
+Lafayette Federal moved their Columbia Heights Financial Service Center to 3306 14th St NW, Washington, D.C.
+20010 in early September 2026, and will host a grand opening ceremony on Tuesday, October 6, 2026.

 Older logo of Lafayette Federal Credit Union, utilizing a script style font.

 Membership

 Lafayette Federal's field of membership is set by the National Credit Union Administration (NCUA).
 As with all credit unions, membership at Lafayette Federal is limited to individuals sharing the common bond defined within its credit union charter.
 All residents of Washington, D.C., Maryland and Virginia are added to Lafayette Federal's field of membership through the American Consumer Council (ACC).